cscart/docs/en/user_guide/look_and_feel/layouts/breadcrumbs/breadcrumbs_link_direction.rst

 How To: Change the Home Breadcrumbs Link Direction
 **************************************************

-To change the home breadcrumbs link direction use the **Home Breadcrumbs Link Direction** add-on.
+Use the **Home Breadcrumbs Link Direction** add-on for this purpose .

 =============================
 Step 1.
 Installing the Add-on